2023 Tenant Background Check Guide for Landlords (Rules for All 50 States)

 For example, a landlord who only does tenant background checks for African-American applicants or tenants will be in violation of federal rental applicant screening laws.

-How to Read a Tenant Background Check
+How To Read a Tenant Background Check

 It is important for you to be able to read tenant background check reports in order to decide who the best applicants will be.